pliniker/mo-gc/doc/Implementation-Notes.md

 Thus the young generation heap map combines pure stack-root references and new object references.

-A typical generational GC keeps a data structure such a as a "card table" to discover pointers from the mature object heap into the young generation heap.
+A typical generational GC keeps a data structure such a as a card table to discover pointers from the mature object heap into the young generation heap.
 Write barriers are required to update the card table when mature objects are written to.
 In our case, the non-`NEW` stack-root references act as the set of mature objects that may have references to young generation objects.